-- Positive screening / ESG Integration: gradually introducing in the portfolio constructions and allocation also climaterelated consideration to assess relevant sectors and issuers based on their decarbonization path; - Sustainable investments: setting dedicated investment programs, across asset classes, in order to finance companies and projects with clear environmental and social objectives. - Active ownership: - setting engagement targets on portfolio's companies which represents the highest CO2 emissions to influence their plan to transition to a net-zero world by 2050; - aligning Group voting principles with net-zero commitment and use votes to hold companies accountable when they are not making satisfactory progress to address climate change or support climate change mitigation.
+- Negative screening: defining investment restrictions on (or phasing out from) activities/sectors/issuers that are negatively impacting climate change; - Positive screening / ESG Integration: gradually introducing in the portfolio constructions and allocation also climaterelated consideration to assess relevant sectors and issuers based on their decarbonization path; - Sustainable investments: setting dedicated investment programs, across asset classes, in order to finance companies and projects with clear environmental and social objectives. - Active ownership: - setting engagement targets on portfolio's companies which represents the highest CO2 emissions to influence their plan to transition to a net-zero world by 2050; - o aligning Group voting principles with net-zero commitment and use votes to hold companies accountable when they are not making satisfactory progress to address climate change or support climate change mitigation.